rajsubburaman/rajsubburaman.github.io/content/authors/admin/_index.md

       - Carried out a detailed study on the system identification of joint elastic industrial manipulators.
       - Conceptualized methods to improve the estimation accuracy of inertial, elasticity and geometric parameters.
       - Developed a software framework to validate the aforementioned methods.

+  - group: PhD and Graduate Research
+    position: Phd Student
+    company name: Italian Institute of Technology, Genova, Italy
+    date_start: 2015-11-01
+    date_end: 2019-02-28
+    summary: |
+      PhD Thesis - Fall Prediction and Controlled Fall of Humanoids
+      Advisors: Dr. Nikos Tsagarakis and Dr. Jinoh Lee

+      - Developed a human-inspired multi-sensor based fall prediction technique to predict the fall over of humanoids reliably on different terrains
+      - Proposed two novel controllers based on active energy control concepts: injection, shaping, and distribution to mitigate the damages sustained by a humanoid during its fall over
+      - The proposed controllers are online applicable and adaptable to any arbitrary disturbances
+      - Developed a planning and control algorithm to manipulate a large sliding door for the humanoid WALK-MAN to walk through safely for the EU FP7 project WALK-MAN.

 # Skills